ingonyama-zk/developer-docs/docs/icicle/golang-bindings.md

 go get github.com/ingonyama-zk/icicle/goicicle@<commit_id>
 ```

-While this will add the ICICLE library to your project you sill need to build the shared library, using our [make file](https://github.com/ingonyama-zk/icicle/blob/main/goicicle/Makefile).
+While this will add the ICICLE library to your project you sill need to build the static library, using our [make file](https://github.com/ingonyama-zk/icicle/blob/main/goicicle/Makefile).

 ```
 make libbn254.so